High Lipoprotein(a): Causes, Risks, and Treatment Options

 The approximately 50% relative risk reduction observed with aspirin in MESA participants with Lp(a) >50 mg/dL is striking but comes from observational data subject to residual confounding.[6]
 If confirmed in randomized trials, this magnitude of benefit would be clinically meaningful—but the absolute event reduction depends on baseline risk.
 In ASPREE, aspirin reduced events by 11.4 per 1,000 person-years in rs3798220-C carriers, a substantial absolute benefit in this high-risk genetic subgroup.

-What Happens When RNA-Based Therapies Arrive?
+What Happens When The New RNA-Based Medications Arrive?

 If ongoing trials demonstrate that RNA-based Lp(a)-lowering therapies reduce cardiovascular events, they will likely supersede aspirin as the preferred intervention for high-risk individuals with elevated Lp(a).
 The magnitude of Lp(a) reduction (80-98%) far exceeds what can be achieved with any currently available therapy, and if Mendelian randomization estimates are accurate, this should translate into substantial cardiovascular benefit.